pushkarbw/mcp-server/README.md

       - Inside the .vscode folder, create a new file named mcp.json

       - Add the Configuration: Open the mcp.json file and then add the  following JSON content.
-Replace <username> and <access_key> with your BrowserStack credentials.
+Replace the <username> and <access_key> with your BrowserStack credentials.

    ```json
    {